Seedance 2.0 API: The Practical Path for Indie Filmmakers

 What the Seedance 2.0 API gives you

-That’s powerful.
-It also means you’re taking responsibility for everything around the model.
+That gives developers power.
+It also hands them responsibility for everything around the model.

 The official Seedance 2.0 launch post says the model supports mixed text, image, audio, and video inputs, including multiple image, video, and audio references.
-The Seedance 2.0 model card, submitted to arXiv on April 15, 2026, describes direct audio-video generation in the 4-to-15-second range and a Seedance 2.0 Fast variant for lower-latency use cases.
+The Seedance 2.0 model card describes 4-to-15-second direct audio-video generation and a Seedance 2.0 Fast variant for lower-latency use cases.

 For a developer, that sounds like an integration plan.
 For a director or producer, it opens the next set of questions: